Melbourne City Ballet: History

 In 2016, the company relocated from their single studio into a state of the art, custom built venue on Pentridge Boulevard, Coburg.
 The venue was officially opened by the Moreland City Council Mayor Samantha Ratnam and named the Melbourne City Ballet Centre.
-With the opening of the company’s new facilities, Melbourne City Ballet opened their Elite Artist Program (full and part time training) to the public for the first time.
-The company’s annual program consists of a new adaption of the Bournonville ballet Napoli, contemporary showcase PLAY/REWIND, the Peter Pan-inspired ballet Tink, the dark story of Dracula and the tragic Madam Butterfly.
+With the opening of the company's new facilities, Melbourne City Ballet opened their Elite Artist Program (full and part time training) to the public for the first time.
+The company's annual program consists of a new adaption of the Bournonville ballet Napoli, contemporary showcase PLAY/REWIND, the Peter Pan-inspired ballet Tink, the dark story of Dracula and the tragic Madam Butterfly.
 Melbourne City Ballet also embarked on an extensive tour of their 2015 production of Romeo & Juliet across regional/remote Queensland, Northern Territory, New South Wales and Victoria.
 The tour was funded in part through Playing Queensland.

-In September 2016, Melbourne City Ballet released their 2017 annual season "In Motion," in which the company began to focus on developing classical ballet further within regional and remote communities.
+In September 2016, Melbourne City Ballet released their 2017 annual season "In Motion", in which the company began to focus on developing classical ballet further within regional and remote communities.
 Productions announced include Don Quixote, ECHO, Once Upon A Time, A Midsummer Night's Dream, The Wonderful Wizard of Oz and The Nutcracker.
 The tour for the year included over 50 regional venues across four productions, supported by Creative Victoria and Arts Queensland.

 Seasons for 2018 were announced as Sleeping Beauty (touring Victorian venues), Carmen (national tour), Madame Butterfly (national tour), Peter and the Wolf (children's tour - VIC & NSW) and The Nutcracker (Victoria only).

 Closure

 The company was based at the Melbourne City Ballet Centre, within the grounds of the old Pentridge Prison in Coburg, Victoria.
 The venue featured five sprung studios (with work on a final studio to commence in late 2017) and an onsite Creative Department (Costumes, Sets & Props).

 Melbourne City Ballet managed jointly by the company's Artistic Director and executive director.
 The organisation continued to receive limited local and state based government funding with other funds obtained through training courses, box office sales, presenter fees and corporate sponsorships.

-On 26 June 2019, the company’s dancers were informed by artistic director Michael Pappalardo that the company would not be able to continue.
-As a result, dancers have lost their jobs and students are looking for new schools.
-The company had a full schedule, with six to eight different shows a year and interstate and overseas travel.
+On 26 June 2019, the company's dancers were informed by artistic director Michael Pappalardo that the company would not be able to continue.